Best Restaurants in Naples & the Amalfi Coast

 Address: Via Cristoforo Colombo, 30, 84017 Positano

-One of the region’s most desirable dining locations, La Sponda does a remarkable job of ensuring that you never want to leave.
+One of the region’s most desirable dining locations, La Sponda, does a remarkable job of ensuring that you never want to leave.
 For a start, it’s located in Positano’s most glamorous hotel, where choice tables face outwards over the glistening blue emerald seas of the Amalfi coast.
 Grape arbors hang over the gorgeous dining room, presided over by head chef Matteo Temperini.
-He is one of Italy’s greats, his cooking reflects a love of classical local and Italian dishes rather than a passion for over-conceptualized, experimental cuisine.
-So utilizing local produce as much as possible, the cooking is all heart and soul – divine, yet intensely satisfying and homely.
-Dishes like “spaghetti alle vongole”, risotto with squid ink and ravioli stuffed with ricotta and sage all nourish the soul, as do the irresistible desserts – try his Panacotta.
+He is one of Italy’s greats; his cooking reflects a love of classical local and Italian dishes rather than a passion for over-conceptualized, experimental cuisine.
+Utilizing local produce as much as possible, the cooking is all heart and soul – divine, yet intensely satisfying and homely.
+Dishes like “spaghetti alle vongole,” risotto with squid ink, and ravioli stuffed with ricotta and sage all nourish the soul, as do the irresistible desserts – try his Panacotta.
 Being serenaded by charming waiters during your meal greatly aids the digestion, as does the large selection of after-dinner grappa.
-John Steinbeck was right, Positano does indeed “bite deep.”
+John Steinbeck was right; Positano does indeed “bite deep.”

 Address: Via Terramare, Praiano, 84010 Salerno

-If Il Pirata were up for sale then it would pull in a fortune for the setting alone; at the bottom of Praiano’s steep and majestic cliffs, an alfresco dining terrace juts out merely a few meters away from the seductive Mediterranean.
+If Il Pirata were up for sale, then it would pull in a fortune for the setting alone; at the bottom of Praiano’s steep and majestic cliffs, an alfresco dining terrace juts out merely a few meters away from the seductive Mediterranean.
 It is this impossibly picturesque setting that keeps Il Pirata popular with a varied clientele, who arrive en masse in families and groups on weekends and in steady flow most weeks through the summer.
-Ensuring that all diners enjoy sea views is, however, only one of the restaurant’s charms; the food is pretty awesome as well.
-Freshly caught shellfish is one major highlight, the oysters, clams, scallop, and mussels are literally available on tap.
-The menu though is varied and includes standbys like prawn risotto, fried squid, grilled hake and “spaghetti alle vongole”.
+Ensuring that all diners enjoy sea views is, however, only one of the restaurant’s charms; the food is pretty excellent as well.
+Freshly caught shellfish is one major highlight, the oysters, clams, scallop, and mussels are available on tap.
+The menu, though, is varied and includes standbys like prawn risotto, fried squid, grilled hake, and “spaghetti alle vongole.”
 But it is the wine list that surprises everyone the most, for to find such a wide variety of legendary Italian wines in such a small village is nothing short of remarkable, even in such a high-class address.
 Oh, and there is an inviting lounge bar for that vital post-dinner cocktail.